SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_comprehensive_analysis.md

 **Ease of Use:**
 - Setup Time: <5 minutes for first-time users
-- Learning Curve: Minimal (familiar ChemML patterns)
+- Learning Curve: Minimal (familiar QeMLflow patterns)
 - API Consistency: Uniform interface across all model types
 - Documentation: Complete examples for all use cases